RAS-Unesp-Bauru/Sentry-Eye/README.md

 ### Track registered target(s) with Object Tracking:
 ![objTracking](https://user-images.githubusercontent.com/50799373/88597653-19f11080-d03e-11ea-9929-7441fe0c8c1e.gif)

 If the registered target is lost, the program will run the object tracking mechanism, that will use the last known face position as a new object to be tracked, this helps compensate some situations where the face recognition underperforms.
 The delimiters continue to interact with the current target coordinates to generate a response.

+### Sentry iddle mode when both algorithms doesn't find the target:

+A countdown will start if both trackers lose the target, when that countdown reaches zero, the camera will begin to move left and right looking for the target.
+This movement cicle will repeat until the target is found again.

 ## Installation